erictraaaan/VirtualStore/README.txt

-This is an OLD java project made in SFWRENG 2S03.
+This is an java project made in SFWRENG 2S03.

 Objective is to create a virtual store running within the console.